 - If you are using Windows and Python <3.5, you may have issues if Python is installed in a path with spaces, such as "C:/Program Files(x86)/Python".
 This is a known Python limitation, and is not related to Conan.
 Try installing Python in a path without spaces, use a virtualenv in another location or upgrade your Python installation. - Some Linux distros, such as Linux Mint, require a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path. - Windows, Python 3 installation can fail installing the wrapt dependency because of a bug in pip.
-Information about this issue and workarounds is available here: https://github.com/GrahamDumpleton/wrapt/issues/112.
+Information about this issue and workarounds is available here: https://github.com/GrahamDumpleton/wrapt/issues/112. - Conan works with Python 2.7, but not all features are available when not using Python 3.x starting with version 1.6

-3.2 Install from brew (OSX)
+2.2 Install from brew (OSX)